Mr-0racle/certifi/README.md

 2. Create a ganache workspace & run ganache blockchain network

-Click on 'New Workspace' and under 'Add Project', select the `truffle-config.js` file in the Certoshi directory.
+Click on 'New Workspace' and under 'Add Project', select the `truffle-config.js` file in the Certifi directory.
 This should create a new workspace project with the same truffle settings defined in the `truffle-config.js` file.

 ![](https://i.imgur.com/gnWVdrN.png)